The Rev. Dr. Markene Meyer

 Hilary is an avid reader, always looking for additional bookshelf space in her home.
 As a writer, she is a firm believer in the eternal merit of the Oxford comma.
 She appreciates gardens and gardening, and enjoys arranging flowers for friends.
 She lives in Argyle with two miniature dachshunds and is a regular at the local coffeehouse, pretty much knowing every person that walks in the door!

-She is a spiritual director in training, and presently she mentors and spiritual direction, writes and teaches in the local church.
+She is a trained spiritual director who mentors, offers spiritual direction, writes and teaches in the local church.
 She enjoys reading, art, and coffee with kindred-spirit friends.
 She and her husband Dean have four grown children scattered across three different states.
 They enjoy their time together and visit their children every chance they get.

 About Trinity Lakeside

 A peaceful, contemplative community where weary souls find renewal and rest in Jesus.